pinskylab/pinskylab_methods/cookbook.md

 ### VAST on Annotate

 [VAST](https://github.com/James-Thorson-NOAA/VAST) is a highly complex package that we've struggled to get up and running on Annotate.
 However, it is running on the desktop version of Annotate, from either Terminal or RStudio.

+### Stan on Annotate

+If you are having trouble getting Stan to run on Annotate, it may be because it uses an older version of C++ compiler.
+The only way I've found to get Stan to work on Annotate is by 1) using newer R & RStudio versions (custom installed by Rob M and accessed via remote desktop); and 2) opening a terminal and running the following before each session to direct it to use a newer compiler: export PATH=/local/opt/bin/bin:$PATH